faithvoid/script.cortanachat/README.md

 ![settingsmenu](https://github.com/faithvoid/script.cortanachat/assets/56975081/7652fcc7-3e96-4bae-9eca-4335adfbb6fe)
 ![notification](https://github.com/faithvoid/script.cortanachat/assets/56975081/a9498a0d-9fea-4338-9abe-5d48e901239e)

+## Features:
+- Have 1-on-1 chats with your friends, directly on your Xbox!
+- Integrated Friends List capabilities lets you message/add/remove/block friends quickly, check their online statuses, and more!
+- Check your sent & received messages & compose a new message to users not on your friends list easily!
+- No backend servers means never (and always) out of date!
+As long as you've got an IPv4 address, you've got a chat client for your Xbox!
+- Don't know your external IP?
+Go into Settings and click "Show IP Address"!
+- UI is designed to be close to the Xbox 360's for ease of use!

 ## Installation:
 - Grab current release file.
 - Unzip "CortanaChat" into the scripts folder your XBMC4Xbox installation, usually "Q:/scripts/".
 DO NOT RENAME THE FOLDER!